CarissaMason/customer-segmentation-and-clv/README.md

 - **DaysActive**: Number of days between first and last purchase
 - **Quantity**: Total number of items purchased

-These features were created to capture both behavioral patterns and spending habits, which significantly improved model performance.
+These features were created to capture behavioral patterns and spending habits, which greatly improved model performance.

 ---